What I Wish I Knew Before I Started Breastfeeding

-So, it can be surprising for many moms when they find out there’s a lot of things they don’t know about breastfeeding that they have to learn as they go.
+Because of this, it can be surprising for many moms when they find out there’s a lot of things they don’t know about breastfeeding that they eventually learn as they go.
 In an effort to make it easier on expecting mamas, we’ve put together a list of 12 things you should know before you start breastfeeding.

 It Might Not Be What You Expected

 Full disclosure: the first days of breastfeeding may not feel magical.
-You’re learning how to do something with your body that you’ve never done before.
+If you're a first-time mom, you’re learning how to do something with your body that you’ve never done before.
 At the same time, your baby is learning how to latch – a skill he or she isn’t born with.
 Add to that the fact that your breasts and nipples are sensitive areas that aren’t used to a tiny infant’s frequent sucking, and your first few days of breastfeeding may be overwhelming.
 But there’s good news!

 It Gets Better

 Within a few days, you’ll learn what you’re doing, your little one will figure out how to latch in most cases, and your nipples will get used to being used frequently.
 Once you’re over the learning stage, you can begin to enjoy those special breastfeeding moments.
 In the meantime, try soothing your sore nipples with cooling hydrogel pads or lanolin.
-If you are or plan to also pump, breast shields play a critical role in comfortable, efficient pumping.
+If you are currently or planning to also pump, breast shields play a critical role in comfortable, efficient pumping.

 Lactation Consultants Can Help

 We all learn along the way, and a Lactation Consultant can be a big help with that process.
 They can explain the importance of a proper latch and provide you with tips for making breastfeeding easier.
 Working with a Lactation Consultant right away can help you learn the basics quickly, help you find the proper breast shield size, and give you the best start possible.
 You can use our online tool to find lactation professionals near you.

 You Might Get Cramps